-Better to spend your time finding the one Mexican who interests you in your new city.
-Focus, invest and prioritize that person in your life and you will probably gain a reputation as an expat worth knowing.
+To make friends in Mexico, spend your time finding the one or two Mexicans who interest you in your new city.
+Focus, invest and prioritize getting to know just one or two people at a time and you will probably gain the reputation as an expat worth knowing.

 Sometimes it takes a little imagination when you're learning a language and making friends at the same time. - Ventanas Mexico

 Skype practice is fun, free and for everyone.
-My experience with My Language Exchange online language exchange.
+My experience with My Language Exchange online Spanish practice.

 Next up: It's not the heat! - Tips for making it through coastal Mexico's looong summers.